ayush-lal/code-katas/README.md

-# code-katas
+# Code Katas

-Collection of completed Code Katas
+A collection of completed Code Katas